ancap-ch/from-en/en/Universally Preferable Behaviour/p01_ch04_pref.md

 If you told me in advance that you would deal with any disagreement by shooting me, I would be unlikely to engage in a debate with you.
 Thus it is clear that any debate relies on the implicit premise that evidence, reason, truth and objectivity are the *universally preferable* methods of resolving disputes between individuals.
 It would be completely illogical to argue that differences of opinion should be resolved through the use of violence – the only consistent argument for the *value* of violence is the use of violence.[^4]

+[^4]: It will be useful to keep this particular premise in mind, since it will be very important later on.

 In essence, then, debating requires an objective methodology, through meaningful language, in the pursuit of universal truth, which is objectively preferable to personal error.

 This preference for universal truth is not a preference of *degree*, but of *kind*.
 A shortcut that reduces your driving time by half is twice as good as a longer route – but both are *infinitely preferable* to driving in the completely wrong direction.